Monday February 18, 2019

 (PORTLAND, Ore.) - Every arrest of a lawbreaker makes a big difference to the state of Oregon- every dime collected, a huge relief to the tax payers.
 That’s what one would hope, that the powers-that-be had the best interests of we average citizens at heart.
+Not so, where Portlander Paul Stanford is concerned.

 Filing late is not any more unique in Oregon than in other states, but it seems this particular late-filer was the straw that broke the camel’s back for Oregon’s top cop.
+No other late-filers in the state were arrested, just one.

 For the first time in Oregon history, our Attorney General made a special effort to boast about the arrest of someone who allegedly did not file personal tax forms on time.

 Attorney General Kroger’s public audio announcement extolled a renowned citizen of Portland, (Douglas) Paul Stanford, saying he had been arrested on "tax fraud charges".
 Kroger explained that Stanford faces charges of 'Failure to File Personal Income Taxes' for the years 2008 and 2009.
+Two years.
+Two.
+And only 2-3 years ago.

-Still, this begs the question: don't citizens of the U.S. have any privacy rights?
+This begs the question: don't citizens of the U.S. have any privacy rights?
 It seems not in this case.
 Knowing as we do that thousands of otherwise good and law-abiding citizens have outstanding tax forms and unpaid tax bills, it is curious that Attorney General John Kroger chose to make a public statement specifically about Paul Stanford.

 Paul Stanford is no Al Capone.
 He is the founder and president of The Hemp and Cannabis Foundation (THCF) medical clinics, that has tended to tens of thousands of sick and ill patients in nine states, and has advocated the end of cannabis prohibition for thirty years.